Haaris-Shaik/password-manager/README.md

-readme_content = """# Password Manager
+# Password Manager

-A secure and user-friendly password manager built with React.
+A user-friendly password manager built with React.

 ## Features
 - Storage of passwords